mhassan654/metadent-operations/README.md

 You can of course use this example to create private versions of the same infrastructure that is connected to a VNet.
 There are a few examples online.
 For example on the mysql side, you can see this here:

 https://learn.microsoft.com/en-us/azure/mysql/flexible-server/quickstart-create-bicep?tabs=azure-cli

+# Folders

+Folders have been created to help structure the code for the infrastructure as follows
+- environments - this is to be used for code that will be created for live infrastructure (for the African clients or development team where required).
+There's a readme file in this folder, which specifies what the folders in the environments folder are used for.
+- samples - to be used in learning examples or snippets of code that help with learning.
+Please keep this area tidy.
+Everything should be put into its separate folder so that the area is well organized.
+- pipelines.
+In future, we'll need pipelines to help with orchestrating the creation of infrastructure.
+This is where the pipelines will be stored.